 If feeling daring, you can take part in the cliff jumping.
 There are lifeguards on site, so you can jump with confidence.
 Admittedly, though, it is a bit of a tourist trap, as the venue has built a good reputation up over many years.
 However, the vibe is fun and you’ll love the live music and entertainment that is on offer.

 Many people come here just to view the sunset, which makes it a great place to be in the early evening.
-In fact, it is best to arrive before the sunset to be able to position yourself in order to get some amazing shots.
+In fact, it is best to arrive at the popular spot before the sunset to be able to position yourself in order to get some amazing shots.

 At Rick’s cafe, you’ll also find a pool, cabanas and a selection of Jamaican food available to order.
 If you missed out on getting Jerk Chicken on the street, now is your chance.
 Know what to expect from this type of tourist venue and you will not be disappointed.